 - Best beaches and recommended hotels

-There are loosely two seasons in The Maldives.
-The dry season, or just “best of the best” in terms of weather, runs from October through to April.
-In this period, the 26 atolls of countless sandy coral islands see minimal rain, bright sunshine, clear blue skies and calm seas with excellent visibility for snorkelling and scuba diving.
-The weather in December is beautiful, making The Maldives the perfect Christmas getaway.
+The Maldives is a year-round destination, making it worth visiting regardless of the month you plan to go.
+For the best time to visit, October to April offers ideal tropical and warm weather.
+In this dry period, the 26 atolls of countless sandy coral islands see minimal rain, bright sunshine, clear blue skies and calm seas with excellent visibility for snorkelling and scuba diving.
+The weather in December is beautiful, making The Maldives the perfect family getaway.

-Though May - September is known as the ‘monsoon season’, don’t be deterred.
+Though May to September is known as the ‘monsoon season’, don’t be deterred.
 Rains in The Maldives are usually short-lived and, by travelling during this time, you can get some fantastic value offers.
-There is a risk of storms, but clouds pass over the low lying atolls quickly, and during this season, there are also long spells of brilliant sunshine.
+There is a risk of storms, but clouds pass over the low-lying atolls quickly, and during this season, there are also long spells of brilliant sunshine.

-For snorkelers and divers, the best time of year to visit the Maldives is from June to November.
-This is the best time to swim with large marine life, especially in the Baa Atoll when hundreds of manta rays and whale sharks gather every year to feed on the plankton trapped in the atoll’s bays.
+For the best snorkelling and diving conditions, visit the Maldives from June to November.
+This is when you will be able to swim alongside large marine life, especially in the Baa Atoll when hundreds of manta rays and whale sharks gather annually to feast on plankton in the atoll’s bays.

-Another natural phenomenon the Maldives is famous for is the sea of stars or bioluminescence.
-The warm Indian Ocean and dark nights are perfect conditions for the phytoplankton, and with a little luck, you may witness this wondrous display.
-Take a moonlit stroll in the shallow lapping waves or dangle your feet over the jetty or from your overwater villa’s deck into the lagoon waters to create the bright blue, glowing traces.
-The best time to go to the Maldives to see bioluminescence is between June and December, but it can appear at any time.
+Another renowned natural wonder in the Maldives is the sea of stars or bioluminescence.
+The warm Indian Ocean and dark nights provide ideal conditions for phytoplankton.
+With a bit of luck, you may witness this enchanting display.
+Whether taking a moonlit stroll in the shallow lapping waves or dangling your feet over the jetty from your overwater villa, you can create bright blue, glowing traces.
+While the best time to witness bioluminescence is between June and December, it can manifest at any time.

 Meet the The Maldives experts